Luke burst into the viewing room.

 As Luke pulled his vehicle to a stop outside Sandy’s house at number 141 Hanover Street, Sandy had just exited via her front door.
 After locking it she trotted down her front steps of her luxury Brownstone townhouse to the street below.

-Sandy wached Luke as he alighted from his car, but she initially failed to recognize him.
+Sandy failed to recognize Luke as he alighted from his car.
 She commenced walking south along her street.
-She stopped and her head snapped back towards Luke in a typical double take.
+After a few steps she stopped and her head snapped back towards Luke in a typical double take.

 Luke approached Sandy and reintroduced himself to her, even though she reassured she remembered him.